Should marketeers ignore Blue Monday?

 There is a range of mental health charities that are seizing the opportunity to discuss important mental health issues in mainstream media.
 Including Samaritans, who offer an integrated content approach to getting those conversations out in the open with ‘Brew Monday’, which aims to support the public to reclaim the conversation around what feeling Blue might actually mean.
 The likes of Mind and Macmillan have also used this day to discuss the real issues surrounding the connotations of Blue Monday.

 It's time to get smart with timely events

 The whole concept seems to have become a self-fulfilling prophecy; the fact Blue Monday exists is causing people to still talk about it.
 However, it’s time to get smart with timely events and associate quality work that matters or makes a difference.
 Whether that’s doing something for mental health charities beyond this one day a year, or a simple, clever and emotive hook that brightens up the end user’s day rather than capitalising on mental health issues to try and generate revenue.

-This years’ Blue Monday coincides with Pantone’s Colour of the Year choice; Classic Blue – a shade comparable to Barques’ branding.
-Read more about Pantone’s latest Colour of the Year for 2020.
+This years' Blue Monday coincides with Pantone's Colour of the Year choice; Classic Blue - a shade comparable to Barques' branding.